James Dickey (Texas politician): Texas Republican Party

 In July 2019, Dickey announced he would be running for reelection.
 He was challenged by former Congressman Allen West.

 The state convention was originally scheduled for Houston in May 2020, but was postponed until mid-July to allow time for the county and Senate district conventions to be safely held and safeguards to be put in place.

 After President Donald Trump proposed to move the 2020 Republican National Convention from North Carolina amid Coronavirus restrictions, Dickey volunteered Texas as a potential venue, saying, "Texans know how to and can safely have a big event like that as we reopen Texas."
 Dickey later mentioned Fort Worth, San Antonio, Dallas, and Houston as possible locations if the convention were hosted in Texas.
 The Republican National Committee ultimately decided to move its convention to Jacksonville, Florida.

 On July 8, 2020, contrary to prior statements, Houston Mayor Sylvester Turner issued an order prohibiting the convention, scheduled for the following week.
 The next day the Party filed a lawsuit demanding specific performance of the lease between the state party and the Houston First, the management team of the Brown convention center.
-After losing that suit and its appeal to the Texas Supreme Court, the convention had to be held virtually for the first time ever.
+After the suit failed to achieve the restraining orders sought at both the Harris County district court and Texas Supreme Court, the convention had to be held virtually for the first time ever.

 On July 20, 2020, during that virtual convention, he was defeated by Allen West, who won the vote in 22 of the 31 Senate districts.

+In 2022 the 333rd District court in Harris County, Texas ruled in favor of Houston First Corporation in the lawsuit.
+On March 3, 2022, the Fourteenth Texas Courts of Appeals reversed and remanded the case, which the Republican Party of Texas ultimately won in a multiple-six-figure judgment.